Best of 2016 Films, Egypt and the US - SHERIF M. AWAD-FILM CRITIC/CURATOR/PROGRAMMER-EGYPT-ECUADOR: since 1990

 Stars: Alexander Skarsgard, Rory J. Saper, Christian Stevens

-Tarzan, having acclimated to life in London, is called back to his former home in the jungle to investigate the activities at a mining encampment.
+Tarzan, now acclimated to life in London, returns to his former home in the jungle to investigate activities at a mining encampment.

-5-Captain America: Civil War (8,201 EGPs)
+5. Captain America: Civil War (8,201 EGPs)

 Directors: Anthony Russo, Joe Russo